Configuring SPF records

 If you have your own public domain (e.g. domain.com), and this is most likely the case, you must add an SPF record for CodeTwo Email Signatures for Office 365 domain in the DNS.
 This must be done at your domain registrar's DNS configuration, it is not possible from within the Office 365 configuration (see Office 365 support on that).

 If you own several domains, you need to configure the CodeTwo SPF record for each domain separately.

 Your emails will be forwarded through the CodeTwo Email Azure Service and email headers will contain history of such forwarding.
 This may be considered suspicious by advanced spam filtering mechanisms installed on the email recipients' mail servers.
-To avoid this obvious false positives you should take advantage of the SPF records in your DNS.
-By adding the CodeTwo Email Azure Service address to your SPF records you declare that the address of our service has been authorized by you to process your mail traffic.
+To avoid these obvious false positives, you should take advantage of the SPF records in your DNS.
+By adding the CodeTwo Email Azure Service address to your SPF records you declare that you authorized the address of our service to process your mail traffic.
 Recipients' spam filters check addresses of the mail servers (which processed emails that these particular recipients receive) against SPF records in public DNS servers.
 If the address of the CodeTwo Email Azure Service is found within these records, all emails processed by CodeTwo Email Signatures for Office 365 will be considered safe (not spam).
 Otherwise, any outcome is possible.